 POST request generated by the HTTP tool or curl is the same as you filling out the form in the browser, submitting that form, and then being redirected to the next page.
 Look carefully at the raw response in the HTTP tool screenshot.
 The key piece of information that redirects us to the next page is specified in the field

-Location and its associated data is part of what is known as an HTTP response header (yes, requests have headers too, but in this case, it's a response header).
+Location header is an HTTP response header (yes, requests have headers too, but in this case, it's a response header).
 Don't worry too much about this yet as we'll discuss headers in a later section.
-Your browser sees the response header and automatically issues a brand new request to the URL specified in the
+Your browser sees the

 Note: If you're using some other HTTP tool, like Insomnia or Postman, you may have to uncheck "automatically follow redirects" in order to see the